microsoft/dicom-server/docs/resources/conformance-statement.md

 - SOPClassUID
 - PatientID

-> Note: All identifiers must be between 1 and 64 characters long, and only contain alpha numeric characters or the following special characters: '.', '-'.
+> Note: All identifiers must be between 1 and 64 characters long, and only contain alpha numeric characters or the following special characters: `.`, `-`.

 Each file stored must have a unique combination of StudyInstanceUID, SeriesInstanceUID and SopInstanceUID.
 The warning code `45070` will be returned if a file with the same identifiers already exists.

 > DICOM File Size Limit: there is a size limit of 2GB for a DICOM file by default.

-> Only transfer syntaxes with explicit Value Representations are accepted.

 ### Store Response Status Codes